leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: diabeticretinopathy-pathophysiology_causes_riskfactors-retina_3
 - What are the types of diabetic retinopathy?
+- which type of diabetic retinopathy is the worst
+- what is proliferative diabetic retinopathy
+- how does high blood glucose damage my eyes
+- How does diabetes affect the eye
+- Are there different stages of diabetic retinopathy
 - Are there different types of diabetic retinopathy?
 - What should I look out for if I think I have diabetic retinopathy?
 - Can diabetic retinopathy cause problems?